-IV.B.1.f).(1).(b)

-coordinating patient care across the health care continuum and beyond as relevant to their clinical specialty; (Core)

-Background and Intent: Every patient deserves to be treated as a whole person.
+IV.B.1.f).(1).(b) coordinating patient care across the health care continuum and beyond as relevant to their clinical specialty; ^(Core) Background and Intent: Every patient deserves to be treated as a whole person.

 Therefore it is recognized that any one component of the health care system does not meet the totality of the patient's needs.
 An appropriate transition plan requires coordination and forethought by an interdisciplinary team.
 The patient benefits from proper care and the system benefits from proper use of resources.

-IV.B.1.f).(1).(c E) advocating for quality patient care and optimal patient care systems; (Core) IV.B.1.f).(1).(c d) working in interprofessional teams to enhance patient safety and improve patient care quality; (Core) IV.B.1.f).(1).(6)) participating in identifying system errors and implementing potential systems solutions; (Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and riskbenefit analysis in patient and/or populationbased care as appropriate; and, (Core) IV.B.1.f).(1).(ç a) understanding health care finances and its impact on individual patients' health decisions.
-IV.B.1.f).(2) Residents must learn to advocate for patients within the health care system to achieve the patient's and family's care goals, including, when appropriate, end-of-life goals.
-(Core) IV.C.
-Curriculum Organiza ation and Resident Experiences

-IV.C.1.
-The curriculum must be structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity.
-(Core)

-IV.C.1.a) Chief resident rotations must be at least two months in length.
-(Core)

-Background and Intent: In some specialties, frequent rotational transitions, inadequate continuity of faculty member supervision, and dispersed patient locations within the hospital have adversely affected optimal resident education and effective team-based care.
+IV.B.1.f).(1).(c) advocating for quality patient care and optimal patient care systems; ^(Core) IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality; IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; ^(Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and risk- benefit analysis in patient and/or population- based care as appropriate; and, ^(Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions.
+IV.B.1.f).(2) Residents must learn to advocate for patients within the health care system to achieve the patient's and family's care goals, including, when appropriate, end- of-life goals. ^(Core) IV.C.
+Curriculum Organiz zation and Resident Experiences lum must be structured to optimize resident educational s, the length of these experiences, and supervisory Core) IV.C.1.a) Chief resident rotations must be at least two months in length.
+(Core) Background and Intent: In some specialties, frequent rotational transitions, inadequate continuity of faculty member supervision, and dispersed patient locations within the hospital have adversely affected optimal resident education and effective team-based care.
 The need for patient care continuity varies from specialty to specialty and by clinical situation, and may be addressed by the individual Review Committee.